-Part 1: Introduction
+PART 1: INTRODUCTION

-The following Operational Procedures (OPs) stipulate the management measures for the identification, handling and disposal of sharks as agreed by Deepwater Group Ltd (DWG) Shareholders and administered by DWG.
-Please note that any references to "sharks" within these OPs refer specifically to sharks in the narrower sense (not all species in the entire class of Chondrichthyes, which includes sharks, skates, rays and chimaeras, as referenced in the New Zealand National Plan of Action for the Conservation and Management of Sharks (NPOA-Sharks).
+The following Operational Procedures (OPs) stipulate the management measures for the identification, handling and disposal of sharks as agreed by Deepwater Group Ltd (DWG) shareholders and administered by DWG.
+Any references to "sharks" within these OPs refer specifically to sharks in the narrower sense (not all species in the entire class of Chondrichthyes, which includes sharks, skates, rays and chimaeras, as referenced in the New Zealand National Plan of Action for the Conservation and Management of Sharks (NPOA-Sharks).